sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 export default AuthContext;
 ```
-2. To **provide**, or place the store at the place of use - just import and wrap the context component (ContextComponent.`Provider`) around the ancestor component.
+2. To **provide**, or place the store at the place of use - import and wrap the context component (ContextComponent.`Provider`) around the ancestor component.
 This means that the context is available for all descendents, and the ancestor will re-render if any change occurs in the context.

    Remember to provide the context object here as a `value`.
 ```jsx